RisingStack/koa-prerender/README.md

   protocol: 'http',                 // optional, default: this.protocol
   host: 'www.risingstack.com'       // optional, default: this.host,
   prerenderToken: ''                // optional or process.env.PRERENDER_TOKEN
+  stopNext: true                   // optional, if true it will not allow next middleware to continue and instead return the response.
 };

 // Use as middleware